tmlabonte/simian/README.md

 A1.
 Retry the command with `sudo env "PATH=$PATH"` preprended; this is because opt/anaconda3 is not added to the sudo PATH by default

 Q2.
-I'm an admin trying to modify the JupyterLab conda environment, but changes I made when ssh'ed to the machine aren't showing up
+I'm an admin trying to modify the JupyterLab conda environment, but changes I made when `ssh`'d into the machine aren't showing up

 A2.
 The JupyterLab uses a different conda install than the regular machine (/opt/anaconda3 vs opt/tljh), so you have to make changes as a JupyterLab root user